Liverpool (2008 film): Cast

+Release

+It screened at many international film festivals, including 2008 Cannes Film Festival, Toronto International Film Festival and Maryland Film Festival.
+The film was released on DVD by Kino International on 30 November 2010.
+The cinematography was by Lucio Bonelli.

+Reception

 The LA Times called it a "bold, successful attempt at a film narrative in which images are everything and words are few."
 The New York Times concluded that "Although it has its visual pleasures, and there’s plenty to admire about his compositions, the journey in “Liverpool” seems comparatively slight".
-Variety felt that the "[b]rilliance of the overall conception and execution will immediately hit some viewers, while others may need to mull things over."
+Variety felt that the "[b]rilliance of the overall conception and execution will immediately hit some viewers, while others may need to mull things over".